DeltaDizzy/Discovery_One_Java/README.md

 # Discovery_One_Java

-To play the game, Install processing from https://processing.org/download/ Once downloaded, open Discovery_One.pde and click the play button.
+To play the game, download the repo using the green button, then install processing from https://processing.org/download/.
+Once downloaded, open Discovery_One.pde and click the play button.